 Do not sell the stock just because the whole market is in downturn.
 Majority of downturns are short-lived and in the most of cases you would sell it just before stock price starts to go up.
 Market fluctuates and you should let your stock to move together with it.
 You could even buy a bit more shares of the company to reduce the average cost of acquiring stock if you believe in the company’s bright future and the price is down due to the general market correction only.

 Take into account the market cycle on the time of decision making, but do not attempt timing the market.
 No one is consistently successful on picking tops and bottoms.
 Instead, focus on the long term value of a company and on selling at the higher price than you bought it.

 If one-off event is damaging the price of stock, be patient and keep stock until the company’s situation improves.
 If that event does not have the prolonged effect, most probably a stock price restore in the future.

 Do not increase exposure to that stock through buying more shares at lower price since it increases the weight of stock in portfolio and, consequently, the risk profile of your portfolio.

 Pay special attention to unusual change in a management team.
 It can be an indication of the possible trouble in the performance of a company.

-If you bought the right stock at the right time the only reason to sell – and every investor would like it – is when stock becomes over-priced.
-Regularly check your portfolio’s stocks for price reasonableness, using stock price estimate on Stock Screen.
-If the price becomes high enough in relation to its peers and, consequently, dividend lower, maybe it is better to use your money elsewhere and earn higher returns.
+If you bought the right stock at the right time the only reason to sell – and every investor would like it – is when the stock becomes over-priced.
+Regularly check your portfolio’s stocks for the price reasonableness, using the stock price estimate on a Stock Screen.
+If the price becomes high enough in relation to its peers and, consequently, a dividend becames lower, maybe it is better to use your money elsewhere and earn higher returns.

 You should sell a stock in the following cases: